carlomarxdk/workshop-transformers/README.md

 uv run jupyter lab # if you work from VS Code, you do not need to do that
 ```

+**4. Check it worked.** Open [`notebooks/0-preparation.ipynb`](notebooks/0-preparation.ipynb) and run every cell.
+It imports each package, prints its version, and downloads the models and data ahead of time so nothing depends on the conference wifi on the day.
+If every cell runs without error you are ready.

 `uv run` executes a command inside the project environment.
 That is the whole workflow: prefix anything you want to run with `uv run` and it uses the right interpreter and packages, with no activation step:

 ```bash